saphjra/atmt_2024/assignments/01/ex1.md

 do your examples fit into the discussion of in-domain vs. out-of-domain?
 Can you think of a possible way to ensure a specific translation for a word is used by an NMT mode

+Neigung: can mean several things without further context: tendency, inclination, slope, disposition.
+laufen: is a very generic verb in german; can have several translations: walk, run, (does are probably similarly interchangable in english as in german) but there are also more domain specific transaltions like: being in progress (Die Aufnahme läuft; the recoring is in progress), work (Der Moror läuft mit voller Kapazität; The motor works at full capacity),  go (Alles läuft nach Plan: Everything goes according to plan) and probably more.
 Hausbank: can either mean a bench beloning to a house, or the bank (money institution) of ones trust,  which could be translate for example as local bank, or main bank.
-A model trained on data of a financal realted domain, such as bank report e.g. will learn to translate it, as the second meaning, and probably wrongly translate it on out-of-domain text.
+A model trained on data of one domain, will probably learn a to narrow representation of the above mentiont wors, and therefore translate them wrongly in an out-of domain setting.
+For example a model trained on data related to motor sports might learn to translate laufen as work, which does not make sense in most other out-of-domain transaltion tasks.